QuentinAndre/pypcurve/README.md

 In addition, pypcurve will accept raw p-values:
 * p = .0023

-This is not recommended though: p-values are often weirdly rounded, so enter the statistical test instead if you have it
+This is not recommended though: p-values are often weirdly rounded, so enter the statistical result instead if it is reported in the paper.

 ## 3. Using pypcurve